MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-121-Small-Business-Size-Regulations/subpart-A-Size-Eligibility-Provisions-Standards/subjectgroup-ECFRd133f03f6d8398b-Provisions-General-Applicability/section-121.103.md

 ##### § 121.103 How does SBA determine affiliation? #####

-Link to an amendment published at 89 FR 102485, Dec.
-17, 2024.

 (a) *General Principles of Affiliation.* (1) Concerns and entities are affiliates of each other when one controls or has the power to control the other, or a third party or parties controls or has the power to control both.
 It does not matter whether control is exercised, so long as the power to control exists.

 (2) SBA considers factors such as ownership, management, previous relationships with or ties to another concern, and contractual relationships, in determining whether affiliation exists.

 (3) Control may be affirmative or negative.
 Negative control includes, but is not limited to, instances where a minority shareholder has the ability, under the concern's charter, by-laws, or shareholder's agreement, to prevent a quorum or otherwise block action by the board of directors or shareholders.
+However, SBA will not find that a minority shareholder has negative control where such minority shareholder has the authority to block action by the board of directors or shareholders regarding the following extraordinary circumstances:

+(i) Adding a new equity stakeholder or increasing the investment amount of an equity stakeholder;

+(ii) Dissolution of the company;

+(iii) Sale of the company or all assets of the company;

+(iv) The merger of the company;

+(v) The company declaring bankruptcy;

+(vi) Amendment of the company's corporate governance documents to remove the shareholder's authority to block any of (a)(3)(i) through (v); and

+(vii) Any other extraordinary action that is crafted solely to protect the investment of the minority shareholders, and not to impede the majority's ability to control the concern's operations or to conduct the concern's business as it chooses.

 (4) Affiliation may be found where an individual, concern, or entity exercises control indirectly through a third party.